jefflovejapan/ntsc-mtl/Scratchpad.md

 The web stuff is cool and I might not have another chance to work on it soon.
 Then again, with ChatGPT I can always grab enough web code to get by (right?)

+# June 10th

+Hopefully starting on web stuff today!
+Feels like I made great progress over the weekend even though at the time it might have felt slow.